Skip to main content

 An important part of WVU’s Native American Studies Program is the tradition of bringing distinguished Native American leaders, writers, artists, and activists to campus to lecture and interact with our students and fellow community members (see below, “Legacy of Distinction”).

-Legacy of Distinction:
+Legacy of Distinguished Residency Participants:

 In the past several years, with generous support from the Carolyn Reyer Endowment for Native American Studies, the Eberly College of Arts and Sciences, and others, the NAS program has flourished with the participation of these outstanding individuals:

-• 2025 Susan Devan Harness (Confederated Salish & Kootenai Tribes), "Racialized: Power Structures in American Indian Transracial Adoption"
+• 2025 Susan Devan Harness (Confederated Salish & Kootenai Tribes), "Racialized : Power Structures in American Indian Transracial Adoption"

 • 2024 Jean Whitehorse (Navajo Nation), "Amá - the Navajo Word for Mother"